osilander/polygen-arch/README.md

 ## Data
 The data we will use for uniformity is the UKBB.
-From the Neale Lab, we first filter on heritbalility, only taking those studies with h2 p-value < 0.001.
+From the Neale Lab, we first filter on heritbalility, only taking those studies with h2 p-value < 0.0005.
-This brings us from a total of 4178 studies to 879 studies.
+This brings us from a total of 4178 studies to 851 studies.
+Then we filter on notes:
+isBadPower;
+isExtremeSE;
+isHighSE;
+isLowNeff;

 Then we filter on repeated or obviously indirect effects.
 This is:
 (1) Treatment/Medication
 (2) Illness of Father
 (3) Illness of Mother